Transitional Living Area Code of Conduct

-Transitional Living Areas include the Southwest wing of Swanson Commons, the Anderson/Bartholomew suites, the Andreen apartments, the Parkander Residence Center, the Arbaugh/Naeseth townhouses and numerous houses: Andeberg, Ansvar, Asgard, Baldur, Bellman, Bergman, Bostad, Branting, Bremer, Celsius, Delling, Erfara, Esbjorn, Forseti, Freya, Gustav, Hedin, Heimdall, House on the Hill, Idun, Karsten, Larsson, Levander, Lindgren, Local Culture House, Martinson, Milles, Moberg, Nobel, Oden, Ostara, Roslin, Ryden, Sanning, Sif, Swedenborg, Tyr, Vidar, Viking, Zander and Zorn houses.
+Transitional Living Areas include the southwest wing of Swanson Commons, the Parkander Residence Center, the Arbaugh/Naeseth townhouses and numerous houses: Andeberg, Ansvar, Asgard, Baldur, Bellman, Bergman, Bostad, Branting, Bremer, Celsius, Delling, Erfara, Esbjorn, Forseti, Freya, Gustav, Hanson, Hedin, Heimdall, House on the Hill, Idun, Karsten, Larsson, Levander, Lindgren, Local Culture House, Lutheran, Martinson, Milles, Moberg, Nobel, Oden, Ostara, Roslin, Ryden, Sanning, Sif, Swedenborg, Tredway, Tyr, Vidar, Viking, Zander and Zorn houses.

 TLA alcohol policy

 TLA residents and guests who are 21 years old or older may consume alcoholic beverages on the premises under the following conditions only.
 Those who are legally allowed to consume alcohol are expected to do so in a responsible manner:

 - They cannot serve anyone under the age of 21.

 - They may not consume in an underage student's room or invite anyone underage to their room while consuming.

 - They may consume in public areas (i.e., kitchen, lounge); however, if anyone underage is present and open alcohol containers (both full and empty) exceed the number of individuals of legal age, all present will be considered violators of the alcohol policy.